Reilly Smith Game Preview: Penguins vs. Islanders

 Smith Season Stats Insights

-- In 32 games this season, Smith has a plus-minus rating of -1, while averaging 16:38 on the ice per game.
+- In 34 games this season, Smith has a plus-minus of +1, while averaging 16:41 on the ice per game.

 Sign up for Underdog fantasy today.